Having spent twelve days in Prague, Liz and her husband are keen to share their experience and help others planning a visit to the city.

 Many visitors to Prague have stricter time constraints and need to focus on the main, central sites of the city to make the most of their time.
 Within the central areas, there are still great viewpoints to be found at slightly lower levels from the towers that dot the horizon and especially from Prague Castle, as it looms over the city on its hill.

-Prague is a remarkable city.
-Relatively unspoiled from wars and the communist era, it has emerged as a delightfully well-preserved, colorful and scenic city.
-It was highly recommended to us and it exceeded expectations.
+The Czech capital is a remarkable city.
+Relatively unspoiled from wars and the communist era, it has emerged delightfully well-preserved, colorful, and scenic.
+Prague was highly recommended to us and it exceeded expectations.

 © 2019 Liz Westwood